 Are there direct flights from Milos to Santorini?

 There are currently no direct flights between Milos island and Santorini.
-It is possible however, to fly from Milos to Athens airport and the fly from Athens to Santorini.
+Milos airport only has connections with Athens.
+It is possible however, to fly from Milos to Athens airport and then fly from Athens to Santorini.

 How long is the ferry from Milos to Santorini?

-The quickest ferries from Milos going to Santorini take 2 hours and 15 minutes.
+The quickest ferries from Milos going to Santorini take under 2 hours.
 Crossings on slower boats or with less direct routes can take up to 5 hours.